KhartesViewer/khartes/README.md

 and so on.
-Choosing a higher step size reduces the size of the data volume over a given range, but the loss of resolution, even going from a step size of 1 to 2, is quite noticeable when you are trying to segment the data.
+Choosing a higher step size reduces the size of the data volume over a given range, but the loss of resolution, even going from a step size of 1 to 2, is quite noticeable when you try to segment the data.

 The main use of `Step` is to allow an